 The creation of the Oversight Unit (OU) was endorsed by the ITU Council at its 2023 session (by adoption of document C23/104 Rev.1).
 Taking into account the Financial Regulation 29, and Resolution 162, Independent management advisory committee (Bucharest, 2022), the Oversight charter sets forth the purpose, scope, definitions, independence, authority, responsibilities, and applicable standards of the three oversight functions: internal audit, investigations and evaluation (3rd Line of the Three Lines model).

 The mission of the OU is to provide independent and objective audit, investigation and evaluation services designed to add value and improve the Organization’s operations and to enhance the integrity and reputation of the Organization across the whole ITU.
-The OU assists -in an independent manner- the ITU Secretary-General in the fulfilment of management responsibilities.
+The OU assists -in an independent manner- the ITU Secretary-General in the fulfilment of management oversight responsibilities.
 The OU respects the federal structure of the ITU as enshrined in the Constitution and Convention and works with the three Bureaux in a cooperative manner.
 The OU is headed by a Chief of Oversight.

 II.
 Scope of Work